chicken curry recipe

 • 1 to 2 green chilies (slit, omit for less spicy, Thai or Indian chili peppers or serrano peppers)

-• 1 tablespoon ginger garlic paste or minced ginger garlic
+• 1 tablespoon ginger garlic paste or ¾ inch ginger, 3 cloves garlic minced

 • ½ cup (2 medium) tomatoes (pureed or finely chopped)